bmaupin/civ-modding-tools/alpha-centauri/README.md

 1. Divide the X coordinate by 2 to get the "Horizontal" value of the map (as you would use in the game UI or alpha.txt)

    For example, if the largest map coordinate is 31,15, the map is 16x16 (16 horizontal, 16 vertical)

+1. To reveal the map to see how many factions there are, press Ctrl+K to enable the scenario editor and accept the warning message that pops up

 #### Testing various map sizes